jetspiking/IoT_Exercises/README.md

 All exercises have been programmed in Visual Studio Code with the PlatformIO plugin.

 # Finite State Machine

 **Project Overview**

 This project applies the FSM design pattern in combination with two (mini) traffic lights.
 These lights can switch states, depending on a button press or timer.
 ![TrafficLight](https://raw.githubusercontent.com/jetspiking/IoT_Exercises/main/FiniteStateMachine_TrafficLight/TrafficLightOverview.jpg)

 **Transitions**

-The following states and transitions have been implemented for each traffic light
+The following states and transitions have been implemented for each traffic light.

 | State | Transitions To State | Cause Of Transition |
 | :---: | :---: | :---: |
 | Out Of Order | Red | Boot |